-To celebrate International Women’s Day on 8 March, we’ve invited nine leading women in design to tell us about the emerging talents they admire most.
+To celebrate International Women’s Day, Elle Decoration invited nine leading women in design to tell them about the emerging talents they admire most.

 The award-winning architect is known for her storytelling-led approach (studiomackereth.com)